 Warts are small growths on the skin caused by the human papillomavirus (HPV).
 This virus invades skin cells and enters a resting period, called latency, that may last for months or years.
 During latency, the virus multiplies and invades additional cells, which then take on the appearance of warts.
-Although over 100 strains of HPV can infect any part of the body, certain strains tend to infect specific areas of the skin.
-There are six primary types of warts:
+Over 200 strains of HPV have been identified from DNA sequence data,1 more information on HPV can be found here (link to HPV section).
+Certain strains tend to infect specific areas of the skin and there are six primary types of warts.

-- Warts are more common in children.
-Approximately 10 to 20 per cent of school-aged children are affected.
+- Warts are common in children.
+Approximately 10 to 20 percent of school-aged children are affected.

 - In children, the incidence of warts peaks at 12 to 16 years of age.

-- Warts are twice as frequent in Caucasians as in those of African or Asian descent.
+- Warts are twice as frequent in those that identify as White compared to those of African or Asian descent.